jaantollander/masters-thesis/content/21_puhti.md

 `r{13-18}g{01-08}`|`r18g04`

 : \label{tab:node-names}
-A table of node names of compute nodes in Puhti.
+A table of node names of service and compute nodes in Puhti.
+Service nodes start with `puhti-` prefix, other nodes are compute nodes.
 Curly braces denote a set.
 Ranges such as `{01-04}` expand to `{01,02,03,04}`, products such as `{a,b}{c,d}` expand to `{ab,ad,bc,bd}`.
 We add curly braces to elements outside them, such as `a{c,b}` is `{a}{c,b}` and expand them as a product.